GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 **Somatic Components**, 2 items
 You can perform gestures to grant you a bonus to your spell check.
 You gain a d4+X bonus to your spell check, where X is the spell tier.
 When wearing Gambeson armor, this is reduced to 1d4.
 In other armor, you gain only a +1 bonus.
 You cannot use equipment in your hands when casting a spell with somatic components, save for a tome you may be using as reference to the spell, nor can you benefit from this if you are in anyway bound or restrained.
+If you have initiated this within reach of another's melee attack range, you provoke an attack of opportunity from that creature if they choose to expens their reaction.

 **Spin Strikes**, 1 item
 If you inflict a critical hit with your cleave and are not prone or vulnerable, you may choose to become prone and vulnerable until the end of the round.
 If you do, it does not count against your reaction for the round.